smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 let router = aws_smithy_http_server::routing::Router::new_rest_json_router(routes);
 ```

-As a request enters this layer it should record the HTTP headers, status code, and URI.
+As a request enters this layer it should record the method, HTTP headers, status code, and URI.
+As a response leaves this layer it should record the HTTP headers and status code.

 The following model